wp-plugins/fossura-tag-miner/readme.txt

 == Description ==

 The Fossura Tag Miner uses machine learning to extract and add the most relevant tags to your blog posts.
-Simply write, publish and voilà!
+Simply write, publish and voila!

 Choose to consider all possible tags equally, or to give precedence to the names of people, places and things.

 The following languages are currently supported:

 *	English
 *	Afrikaans

 == Installation ==
-1. The painless way
+1. The painless way.

 Go to "Plugins" > "Add"
 Search for "fossura tag miner"
 Click "Install now"